Timeline

 Address hardship cases (users with low digital literacy) and support first-time users (unfamiliar with the application process)

-Reduce cognitive load for users as they navigate through an 11-step online application and following procedures
+Reduce cognitive load for users as they navigate an 11-step online application and following procedures

 Balance multiple stakeholder needs from the Marketing, IT, and Licensing team.